pitterpereira/pitterpereira/README.md

 To learn more about my professional background and skills, check out my profile on Linkedin: <a href="https://linkedin.com/in/pitterpereira" target="blank"><img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linkedin/linkedin-original.svg" width="20" height="14"/></a>

-If you want to get in touch with me, feel free to send me a direct message on LinkedIn or an email to pitterpereira@gmail.com.
+If you want to get in touch with me, feel free to send me a direct message on LinkedIn above or an email to pitterpereira@gmail.com.

 Thanks for stopping by =]